George III: Legislation and politics

 The central issue for the colonists was not the amount of taxes but whether Parliament could levy a tax without American approval, for there were no American seats in Parliament.
 The Americans protested that like all Englishmen they had rights to "no taxation without representation".
 In 1765, Grenville introduced the Stamp Act, which levied a stamp duty on every document in the British colonies in North America.
 Since newspapers were printed on stamped paper, those most affected by the introduction of the duty were the most effective at producing propaganda opposing the tax.

-Meanwhile, George had become exasperated at Grenville's attempts to reduce the king's prerogatives, and tried, unsuccessfully, to persuade William Pitt the Elder to accept the office of prime minister.
-After a brief illness, which may have presaged his illnesses to come, George settled on Lord Rockingham to form a ministry, and dismissed Grenville.
+Meanwhile, George had become exasperated at Grenville's attempts to reduce the King's prerogatives, and tried, unsuccessfully, to persuade William Pitt the Elder to accept the office of prime minister.
+After a brief illness, which may have presaged his illnesses to come, George settled on Charles Watson-Wentworth, 2nd Marquess of Rockingham to form a ministry, and dismissed Grenville.

 Lord Rockingham, with the support of Pitt and the King, repealed Grenville's unpopular Stamp Act.
 Rockingham's government was weak, and he was replaced as prime minister in 1766 by Pitt, whom George created Earl of Chatham.
 The actions of Lord Chatham and George III in repealing the Act were so popular in America that statues of them both were erected in New York City.
 Lord Chatham fell ill in 1767, and Augustus FitzRoy, 3rd Duke of Grafton, took over the government.
 Grafton did not formally become prime minister until 1768.
 That year, John Wilkes returned to England, stood as a candidate in the general election, and came top of the poll in the Middlesex constituency.
 Wilkes was again expelled from Parliament.
 He was re-elected and expelled twice more, before the House of Commons resolved that his candidature was invalid and declared the runner-up as the victor.
 Grafton's government disintegrated in 1770, allowing the Tories led by Lord North to return to power.